Five battery powered lawn mowers tested and ranked for peak spring 2026: with picks for every yard size and budget. Updated March 2026.

 Key specs: M18 (dual 18V) | 21" deck | Self-propelled | FUEL brushless motor | 3-in-1 | Compatible with all M18 REDLITHIUM batteries

-The Kobalt KM 2180-06 runs on 80V, which puts it in the same power range as EGO's 56V and above 40V systems in real-world output.
-At $349 it's a compelling pick for anyone who wants high-voltage performance without paying for brand premium.
+The Kobalt KM 2180-06 runs on 80V, which puts it in the same power range as EGO's 56V and above 40V systems in real-world output. at the current retailer price it's a compelling pick for anyone who wants high-voltage performance without paying for brand premium.

 In testing, the 80V motor delivered noticeably more torque than the 40V Greenworks, and the cut quality on spring growth was good across the board.
 The push-only design means no self-propelled mechanism to fail, and the build feels solid for the price -- the deck is steel and the handle adjustments are simple.